 Your current homeowner’s insurance policy won’t cover your house once it serves as an investment property.
 As a landlord, you need to protect your property (and your tenants) to a certain degree.
 What if there’s a fire?
 What if the property is damaged and it needs to be repaired as soon as possible?
 If you don’t have landlord insurance, you’ll be forced to pay for property repairs out of pocket.

-Make sure to consult with a property management agent to know which insurance policy you should get.
+Make sure to consult with a single family property management agent to know which insurance policy you should get.
 Be sure to understand the types of covered perils, and to advise your tenants to obtain renter’s insurance, too.

 #2 Check your HOA’s bylaws